 - The social finance and social innovation tipping point;

 - New frontiers for technology and data management.

-I would add a sixth trend to this list:
+I would add a sixth and seventh trend to this list:

 - Increased emphasis on social enterprise development.

 In this blog, I am going to discuss the first challenge: “Investment in leadership development and capacity-building” because I believe this is the greatest challenge facing the non-profit sector over the next decade.
 The complexity of leading non-profits has become increasingly challenging and will continue to do so in the future.
 Non-profits are faced with complex issues including operating within an uncertain funding environment; an expectation from funders to partner with other providers who are also competitors for funding; continued increase in community needs; an expectation of ongoing evaluation and increased public accountability; complex human resources issues such as unionization, staff retention, and provincial staff training expectations; increased competition for limited funds; increased pressure to merge agencies; an expectation to create and operate innovative social enterprises; and a growing need to use technology without corresponding funds to support the purchase the required technology.
 And these are only a few of the challenges of operating a successful non-profit.

 Non-profit leaders have tended to grow up within the non-profit sector, having pursued education and training in social services, social work, community services, and other non-profit sectors.
 Most current leaders have begun their careers at the front-line level and have grown into their management positions, with limited formal management training.
 To respond to today’s and tomorrow’s growing non-profit leadership challenges, business schools are increasingly adding full-time and part-time courses for the non-profit leader.
 In the future, we will be seeing more and more MBA and MPA graduates moving into non-profit leadership roles.
 MSW courses are beginning to offer more business-oriented leadership courses.
 To deal with the complexities of leading non-profits, future non-profit leaders are going to have a combination of non-profit and business training.